Jakub Brabenec: Playing career

 Brabenec began his career with the youth teams of HC Kometa Brno in his hometown of Brno.
 Having already played at senior level on loan at second-tier HC Stadion Litoměřice during the 2019–20 season, he made his Czech Extraliga debut with Brno aged 16 on 18 February 2020, scoring the opening goal of the game against Mountfield HK of Hradec Králové (he became the joint-fourth youngest scorer in the league's history – future NHL man Pavel Zacha first found the net at exactly the same age in 2013).
 Soon afterwards that season was curtailed due to the COVID-19 pandemic, with the playoffs cancelled.
 He was a first-round pick by the Charlottetown Islanders of the Quebec Major Junior Hockey League in the 2020 CHL Import Draft, but due to complications of the pandemic he did not move to Canada at that point, instead he remained with Brno and made 23 regular season appearances in the 2020–21 Czech Extraliga season, though only provided one assist, and had a short loan with SK Horácká Slavia Třebíč.
-In the 2021 NHL Entry Draft, Brabenec was selected in the fourth round (102nd overall) by the Vegas Golden Knights.
+In the 2021 NHL entry draft, Brabenec was selected in the fourth round (102nd overall) by the Vegas Golden Knights.

 He completed his move to Charlottetown ahead of the 2021–22 QMJHL season and contributed 83 points across 73 appearances in the regular season and playoffs as the team from Prince Edward Island enjoyed one of their strongest campaigns, reaching the President's Cup finals for the first time, though they lost out to the Shawinigan Cataractes.
 He was awarded the RDS Cup as the league's Rookie of the Year and the Michel Bergeron Trophy as Best Offensive Rookie.
 In December of that year he agreed to a three-year entry-level contract with Vegas Golden Knights.

 Brabanec began the following season at Charlottetown, but in January 2023 they decided to capitalise on his value after a strong showing at the 2023 World Junior Ice Hockey Championships and traded him to the Sherbrooke Phoenix in a player-plus-draft-picks trade deal.
 The Phoenix advanced to the playoffs semi-finals but were eliminated by the Halifax Mooseheads despite winning the first two games of the series on the road.
 Ahead of the 2023–24 season Brabanec attended the Vegas Golden Knights training camp but was sent to local farm team, the Henderson Silver Knights of the AHL, along with compatriot Jiří Patera, a goaltender who already played two NHL games for Vegas.

+Following three seasons in Vegas' organization, Brabenec returned to Czechia, signing a two-year contract with a third-year option to return to Kometa Brno on 18 May 2026.